onthecodepath/iOS-Interview-Questions/README.md

 #### What is a managed object context?

 First, managed object context is an instance of NSManagedObjectContext.
 It is the central object in the Core Data stack.
 It is used to create and fetch managed objects, and to manage undo and redo operations.
 Although it is allowed to have multiple managed object contexts, there is typically at most one managed object to represent any given record in a persistent store.

+#### What is NSFetchRequest?

+NSFetchRequest is the class responsible for fetching from Core Data.
+Fetch requests can be used to fetch a set of objects meeting a certain criteria, individual values and more. ([source](https://medium.com/ios-os-x-development/50-ios-interview-questions-and-answers-part-2-45f952230b9f))

 ## Debugging